 With its bold buckle, this shoe sits comfortably between an Oxford and a Derby in terms of formality, and as a rakish alternative to a lace-up.
 Single monk straps are more understated and timeless (try chocolate-brown suede), while the two straps of a double monk exude a military feel – and are usually designed with a toecap.
 Although the style dates back many centuries when monks were looking for an alternative to the sandal, these shoes are favoured by style aficionados looking for something different.
 They have been popularised in recent years by the likes of Pitti Uomo regular Mr Lino Ieluzzi.

 Despite the name, there’s nothing slovenly about slip-ons, yet they certainly offer a more laid-back look.
 The origin is disputed, but King George VI is said to have wanted an indoor shoe for his country house back in 1926.
 Low sitting and without laces, they have a moccasin-like upper, often with a piece of leather straddling the upper (the saddle).
 Note: no detail on the upper, and the presence of a heel, differentiates the loafer from its cousin, the moccasin.
-They are commonly Blake stitched but you can get Goodyear-welted pairs should you want to wear them often.
+They are commonly Blake stitched but you can get Goodyear-welted pairs should you want to wear them as often as Mr Michael Jackson did.
 Classic styles include the penny, tassel and Gucci loafer.

 Ankle high, constructed from two bits of leather and with two or three high-lacing eyelets, the chukka is related to the jodhpur boot in polo (a chukka is a period of seven-and-a-half minutes, trivia fans).
 The chukka is a more casual shoe traditionally made from calfskin leather, but suede or black kid leather are dressier options.
 Crepe soles on desert boots were introduced by Mr Nathan Clark after he saw what soldiers were wearing on their feet during a trip to Burma in 1941.
 We prefer ours in brown or tan, and we’d advise not combining a crepe-soled chukka with a suit.